arindas/tfug-ml-mq-infer/README.md

 >Some also call this event driven architecture, with the individual messages
 >being "event"(s)

+## Why use message queues instead of Databases?

+Why don't we use different tables for representing topics?
+Each row could be a message.
+We could use a partitioning function like modulus to partition the topic for horizontal scaling.

+You can indeed do this, some production systems use databases instead of message queues in this manner.

+However message queues have some advantages over traditional data bases:
+- Message queues use different data structures for storage and indexing.
+Message queues use segmented_log(s), while traditional databases use data-structures from the B-Tree family
+  - segmented_log(s) guarantee O(1) insertions / writes.
+B-Tree have O(log n)
+  insertions.
+  - segmented_log(s) have far lesser number of memory indirections than B-Tree(s) when simply sequentially iterating over the elements.
+(Tree have multiple levels of pointer indirection).
+Higher number of indirections increase the number of virtual memory page faults and decrease cache locality.
+  - segmented_log(s) have higher disk page locality.
+This due to segmented_log's append only nature where writes always go to the end of the files, which is optimal for disk page cache.
+  - segmented_log(s) are highly optimized on SSDs due to it's sequential append only nature
+  - in conclusion segmented_log(s) support much faster writes, while providing competitive read speeds
+- (Modern database that are based on LSM trees have similar performance characteristics to segmented_log(s))
+- Message queues don't require a query parsing and execution layer for accessing messages.
+- Writes in databases often require transactions for atomicity and consistency guarantees.
+For distributed databases, there are distributed transactions with sophisticated protocols like two phase commit.
+Message queues can rely on consensus algorithms like Raft and Paxos for consistency between replicas, which are simpler in practice.
+- Message queues have been explicitly designed for to provide queue like semantics.
+One has to build additional abstractions over databases to obtain message queue like behaviour.

+However, the gaps between message queues and databases are gradually decreasing.
+Apache Kafka now provides an SQL like query layer for stream analytics.
+In-memory key value stores (databases) like Redis also provide message queue abstractions out of the box.

 ## Case Study: Plant medicine effectiveness on Crops

 Remember that this talk was actually about Machine Learning inference with